msychalice/leetcode/README.md

         if hasCircle(neighbor)
             return true

+    // it's unnecessary to unmark node as not visiting
-    mark node as visited
+    // since we always check whether node is visited first mark node as visited

-    //add node at the head of ordered_list(topological sort) return false
+    //add node at the head of ordered_list(topological sort)

+    return false

 for each node